mengis21/solar-challenge-week0/REPORT.md

-# Solar Data Discovery – Week 0 Final Report (Draft)
+# Solar Data Discovery – Week 0 Final Report

 Short, clear, and practical.
-This draft follows our style and can be converted to PDF.
+This follows our style and can be converted to PDF.

 ## 1. Business Objective
 - MoonLight Energy Solutions needs a quick analysis to guide solar investment strategy.